-Did you know Metro Vancouver’s largest wastewater treatment plant, Iona Island, discharges under-treated sewage directly into the Salish Sea?
+Did you know Metro Vancouver’s largest wastewater treatment plant discharges micro plastics, and toxins directly into the Salish Sea?

 The Fraser Estuary, Salish Sea, and Iona Island are critical pieces of habitat for all Pacific salmon species, orcas, and migratory birds.
 These populations depend on a healthy Salish Sea, free of harmful chemicals, microplastics, and pharmaceuticals.

 Recognized as a Ramsar 'wetland of international importance', the diversity and function of the Fraser River and Salish Sea must be considered in this opportunity for for a healthier British Columbia.

 Pacific salmon are a keystone species of the northwest.
 The Fraser River historically being one of the greatest salmon rivers in the world.

 IIWWTP sits on a manmade jetty, and relies on a series of structures that have impeded the ability for salmon to seek refuge before heading out to the open ocean - increasing predation, and decreasing survival rates.

 Without the ability for the facility to remove chemicals, and microplastics, it's clear that these fish are also ingesting them.

 "The Fraser estuary is one of the richest and most important ecosystems for migrant and wintering waterbirds in Canada.